praxigento/damvitool/README.rst

 .. image:: https://raw.githubusercontent.com/praxigento/damvitool/master/docs/pic2.png

 3. Choose root entity for your data query.
-If tables needed for your query don't have relations between them you can add anoother root entity to your query.
+If tables needed for your query don't have relations between them you can add another root entity to your query.

 .. image:: https://raw.githubusercontent.com/praxigento/damvitool/master/docs/pic3.png